SliderCO-007/travel-bucket-list/README.md

 The projects from previous problem sets taught me enough to create tables for users and their saved locations which provided the source for the list page to display the records in the Bootstrap card component.

-The "Add" button on the search response card makes yet another Wikipedia API call to retrieve coordinates which along with the brief description, the image URL and the title are saved to the database to fulfill the requirement to map the locations on an interactive map.
+The "Add" button on the search response card invokes yet another Wikipedia API call to retrieve coordinates which along with the brief description, the image URL and the title are saved to the database to fulfill the requirement to map the locations on an interactive map.
 The project leverages Google Maps to bring the locations to life.
 The interactive functionality of Google Maps